Championship 2023/24: Leicester, Leeds, Ipswich in three-way automatic promotion battle

 On Wednesday, Swansea face Stoke - who still have relegation concerns - at 8pm, live on Sky Sports Football.

-All five of the remaining Championship fixtures on Wednesday, including Sheffield Wednesday vs Norwich, Southampton vs Coventry and Ipswich vs Watford, will be available on the Red Button.
+All five of the remaining Championship fixtures on Wednesday, including West Brom vs Rotherham, Birmingham vs Cardiff, Hull vs Middlesbrough, Bristol City vs Blackburn and Ipswich vs Watford, will be available on the Red Button.

 Stream Sky Sports live with no contract on a Month or Day membership on NOW.
 Instant access to live action from the Premier League, EFL, F1, England Cricket and so much more.